wtanaka/drupal-sphinxsearch/README.txt

   3) Install sphinxsearch Drupal module.

-     - Copy to modules/sphinxsearch all files and directories.
+     - Copy package contents to modules/sphinxsearch.
      - Copy sphinxsearch_scripts subdirectory provided within this module to your Drupal root directory.
        Instead, you may wish to setup a symbolic link from your Drupal root to